 When it comes to CRM, strategically significant customers are a key focus.
 By capitalizing on the most valuable customer segments, companies can improve their long-term profitability and competitiveness.

 There are several different strategies or models for customer relationship management.
 We’ll cover four of the most common CRM models briefly below.

 The IDIC model was developed by the Peppers and Rogers Group as a generic blueprint for implementing CRM in a variety of situations.
 IDIC stands for the four stages of CRM implementation: identify, differentiate, interact, and customize.

-The first step of the IDIC model of CRM is to identify your customers, which businesses can accomplish by collecting information like the customer’s name, address, and purchase history at each point of contact across the company.
+The first step of the IDIC model of CRM is to identify your customers.
+Businesses can accomplish this by collecting information like the customer’s name, address, and purchase history at each point of contact across the company.

 The goal is to collect as much information or data as you can on each customer in order to better understand their needs, wants, and purchase behaviors.

-The next step is to differentiate or segment your customers based on their current and projected lifetime value.
+The next step of the IDIC model is to differentiate or segment your customers based on their current and projected lifetime value.
 Remember: Not all customers will have the same value to the business.

 By differentiating your customers based on their value to the company, you can prioritize your customer relationship efforts on the most valuable clients and tailor your interactions to best fit each segment for optimal profitability.